mherndon6/WebGL-Museum/readme.txt

 Map: http://imgur.com/ecyLIHv

-To add a texture, make an object in textures.js and add an img tag in the html map.js functions getting messy, need to combine some of them. eg door and painting could be combined with some kind of getWallObjectVertices(heightOffGround)
+To add a texture, make an object in textures.js and add an img tag in the html

+map.js functions getting messy, need to combine some of them. eg door and painting could be combined with some kind of getWallObjectVertices(heightOffGround)
-Paintingheight is hardcoded right now, need to add to paintings

 Worth it to make a frame texture, add it right behind every painting, instead of photoshopping them in?
 Might want some variety?

-Don't need to draw doors/paintings on both sides of every wall - just check wall since we're already checking horizontal/vertical

-Switching to upstairs should be easy, just toggle a bool when you enter staircase room, switch the door in the hallway between lobby and shrine, and between rooms 1-3 and 4-6.
-If stairs, add a translation up by a floor.
-If elevator, add sound/shaking?
+Currently testing Mona Lisa with photoshopped version.

+Way to avoid drawing doors & paintings on both sides of wall?
+Cuts rendering in half

 --------------------TODO-----------------------